cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-blueprint-labels.md

 ---

 `blueprint-labels` are used to tag the blueprint object (unlike `labels` which tag the deployment).
 `blueprint-labels` are used for automatically attaching labels to the blueprint.
-The labels are saved in lowercase.
+The labels' keys are saved in lowercase.

 # Declaration